atewari-bot/bank-marketing-campaign/README.md

 | Precision    | 0.60      | Moderate to high — most predicted positives are correct         |
 | Recall       | 0.34      | Low — misses most of the actual positive cases                  |

+**Summary:**
+* <b>ROC Curve and AUC:</b> The ROC curve for the "Yes" class is positioned towards the upper-left corner and has an AUC score of approximately 0.74.
+This indicates that the KNN model has a reasonably good ability to distinguish between the positive class (subscribed to a deposit) and the negative class (did not subscribe), performing better than random chance (AUC of 0.5).
+* <b>Precision-Recall Curve and AUC:</b> The Precision-Recall curve shows the trade-off between precision and recall for the "Yes" class.
+Its position and shape suggest that achieving high recall (correctly identifying most positive cases) might come at the cost of lower precision (more false positives), which is common in imbalanced datasets like this one.
+* <b>Overall Performance:</b> Considering both curves, the KNeighborsClassifier shows moderate performance in predicting the positive class.
+The ROC AUC is decent, but the Precision-Recall curve suggests that improving the balance between correctly identifying positive cases and minimizing false positives is important, potentially through different hyperparameters or addressing the class imbalance.

 <h>Support Vectors Classifier model performance metrics<h>
 ![Image](/images/svm_metrics.png)